UK faces new surge in migrant arrivals | DW | 15.08.2020

 Such a surge in arrivals hasn't been seen since Europe's refugee crisis of 2015.
 More than 650 asylum-seekers have made landfall on British soil this month alone, including a record 235 in a single day on August 6.
 For most, it's the final leg of a grueling journey of more than 4,800 kilometers (3,000 miles) from the Middle East and Northern Africa.

-While each will have their own reasons to seek a new life in the UK, all are united by a desire to escape fast deteriorating conditions in France's makeshift migrant camps, observers say.
+While each will have their own reasons to seek a new life in the UK, all are united by a desire to escape fast deteriorating conditions in France's makeshift migrant camps, say observers.

 Read more: For recognized refugees in Greece, the hardship isn't over

-At present, more than 2,000 men, women, and children can be found crammed into low-quality tents and rudimentary shelters around the coastal towns of Calais and Dunkirk, with more arriving every day.
-Access to food, water, and sanitation is scant, and fears of a mass COVID-19 outbreak are deepening.
-It is "a crisis, within a crisis, within a crisis," says Maddy Allen of Help Refugees, a charity operating on the ground.
+At present, more than 2,000 men, women and children can be found crammed into low-quality tents and rudimentary shelters around the coastal towns of Calais and Dunkirk, with more arriving every day.
+Access to food, water and sanitation is scant, and fears of a mass COVID-19 outbreak are deepening.
+It is "a crisis, within a crisis, within a crisis," said Maddy Allen of Help Refugees, a charity operating on the ground.

 "The living conditions in the camps are dire.
 They were unlivable before coronavirus, and now they're completely unbearable," she said.

 Worryingly, the sort of police hostility experienced by Passarlay appears to be on the up, too.
-"Every morning officers will come to where people are living, they'll wake them up, and they begin evictions," Allen explains.
+"Every morning officers will come to where people are living, they'll wake them up and they begin evictions," Allen explained.
 A few weeks ago, her group witnessed the forced removal of migrants and fencing off of camps, a move that has all but severed access to drinking taps and toilets.

 And then there is the reportedly widespread use of chemical dispersal agents.
-"As tensions have risen across the camps and living conditions have continued to deteriorate, the use of pepper spray and tear gas continues, along with continued intimidation, surveillance and brutality from the police," Allen says.
+"As tensions have risen across the camps and living conditions have continued to deteriorate, the use of pepper spray and tear gas continues, along with continued intimidation surveillance and brutality from the police," said Allen.

-Human Rights Watch documented similar findings in 2017; that French police were "routinely us[ing] pepper spray on child and adult migrants while they [were] sleeping or in other circumstances in which they pose no threat.".
-Local authorities maintained their right to disperse unauthorized gatherings at the time, and continue to deny any wrongdoing.
+Human Rights Watch documented similar findings in 2017: French police were "routinely us[ing] pepper spray on child and adult migrants while they [were] sleeping or in other circumstances in which they pose no threat."
+At the time local authorities maintained their right to disperse unauthorized gatherings, and continue to deny any wrongdoing today.

 Passarlay now works as an activist highlighting the need for a human and fair asylum system for migrants

-"Many of these young people will go missing very quickly on arrival, and we suspect that this will often be linked to exploitation, including criminal exploitation," says Jane Hunter of Missing People, a UK charity which estimates a quarter of trafficked children vanish from official supervision at least once after their arrival.
+"Many of these young people will go missing very quickly on arrival, and we suspect that this will often be linked to exploitation, including criminal exploitation," said Jane Hunter of Missing People.
+The UK charity estimates that a quarter of trafficked children vanish from official supervision at least once after their arrival.

 The government has resolved to clamp down on people smugglers, as well as render the migrants' maritime route "unviable" to dissuade future crossings.
 A former Royal Marine commando has been appointed to oversee the muscular new measures, with warnings from Westminster that the Navy could be deployed if arrival numbers do not tail off.

 As Britain's final exit from the European Union nears, a much wider migration policy shake-up is also anticipated.
-Ministers are under particular pressure to recommit themselves to the lapsed Dubs Amendment [named after former child refugee and campaigner Lord Alf Dubs — the ed.], a scheme set for the post-Brexit scrapheap that guaranteed hundreds of unaccompanied migrant children safe passage from Europe.
+Ministers are under particular pressure to recommit themselves to the lapsed Dubs Amendment [named after former child refugee and campaigner Lord Alf Dubs — Editor's note], a scheme set for the post-Brexit scrapheap that guaranteed hundreds of unaccompanied migrant children safe passage from Europe.

 Whichever path lawmakers take, the UK must live up to its reputation for "human rights, and justice, and fairness," says Gulwali Passarlay, remembering his own arduous journey to British shores.